 We’re what I call a “big-small company.”
 We can react quickly to market changes with our size, and then we diversify.
 We’re cognizant of diversification and adhering to our three and five-year strategic plan.
 We want to be prepared for economic up-and-downturns so we can add staff or streamline our processes and reduce staff if we must.
 We run lean – our philosophy is “do a lot with a little,” and so we leverage technology to help us do that wherever we can.

 Can you describe your company’s AP process before automation?

 Bill: We’ve been AvidXchange customers since 2009, so we were an early adopter of accounts payable automation.
 Before AvidXchange, there was a lot of paper.
 We used Sage Timberline’s software, Timberscan, to try to eliminate paper.
-Timberline was great for construction, but the property management side of the software was not as good.
-It didn’t have the functionality for approvals or routing, so we decided to look around for a new accounting software and landed on MRI.
+Timberline was great for construction, but we wanted the functionality for approvals or routing, so we decided to look around for a new accounting software and landed on MRI.
 We decided to replace and enhance our AP invoice processing and go paperless.
 We found out about AvidXchange, which was already integrated into MRI, and it was a great fit.

 Did you find you had to constantly track people down for approvals in the old paper-based system?

 Bill: Oh yeah.
 In that paper-based environment, things would get lost or sit on someone’s desk for a week, get tossed in a briefcase, or something like that.
 The approver might be traveling, and we wouldn’t have any visibility into the invoice or its status.
 We found ourselves reacting to vendors requesting payments for invoices we didn’t even know existed.